moliver28/research-handbook/content/handbook/engineering/infrastructure/environments/staging-ref-cell.md

 Monitoring implementation was done in ([epic#594](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/594)).
 Documentation can be found in the [runbooks](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/staging-ref/get-monitoring-setup.md).

-Dashboards for Staging Ref can be found in Grafana under the [staging-ref folder](https://dashboards.gitlab.net/d/Fyic5Wanz/server-performance?orgId=1).
+Dashboards for Staging Ref Cell can be found in Grafana under the [staging-ref folder](https://dashboards.gitlab.net/d/Fyic5Wanz/server-performance?orgId=1).
 There are other existing dashboards which may also show Staging Ref information if you select `environment=gstg-ref`.

 The Geo secondary site is running Grafana at <https://geo.staging-ref.gitlab.com/-/grafana>.
 Credentials can be found in `EU site monitoring` section in `Staging Ref credentials` in 1Password `Engineering` vault.